sjn/introducing-se/docs.md

 * Phrase the topic in the form of a claim

 \
-*Take some time to consider a good claim!*
+*It's OK to take time to consider claims!*

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")